geomagpy/magpy/magpy/gui/README_gui.md

 45. Open example2 and go to meta
 46. Change SensorDescription and write to DB
 47. Test all analysis methods on example1 and use report panel to save report
+48. Test save and load methods for fit
-48. Run check data on a number of examples and save report
+49. Run check data on a number of examples and save report
+50. Run marcos and martas monitoring with different data sources (TODO: test authenticitation)
+51. Baseline analysis: Load DI files from files and analyse, save report
+52. Load DI files and analyse with changed parameters
+53. Test various source for vario and scalar data
+54. Test various sources for DI data
+55. Fit adopted baselines
+56. Apply baselines to data, test load and save methods
+57. Test baseline adoptions with direct baseline (basic options)
+58. Test options menus